WDD 330: Web Frontend Development II

 }

-• On line 2 we return the response as json.
+• On line 2, return the response as json.

-• On line 4 we throw an error if the response is not ok.
+• On line 4, throw an error if the response is not ok.
 If the status on the response is 40x or 50x then it is NOT okay.
-The server we are communicating with sends back a 400 response if something goes wrong.
+The server sends back a 400 response if something goes wrong.
 Then it puts the details in the body of the response.

-2. Refactor this function by converting our response body to JSON before we check if it's okay.
+2. Refactor this function by converting the response body to JSON before checking if it's okay.

-3. Then if it is not okay then send the response body on in our throw statement.
+3. Then if it is not okay then send the response body on in the throw statement.

 throw new Error() is a nice way to let the application know that something went wrong.
 In this case, there is a problem with it because Error() takes a simple string as an argument.
 We can't send an object.
 There are a couple of ways to get around this.